Mike Tatum: Marion Blue Racers

-In 2011, the city of Marion got a new indoor football team in the form of the Marion Blue Racers.
-Owned by former Pittsburgh Steeler, LaMonte Coleman, the team quickly gained momentum by signing Tatum and other great indoor football players.
+In 2011, the city of Marion got a new indoor football team in the form of the Marion Blue Racers, owned by former Pittsburgh Steelers player, LaMonte Coleman.
 He was twice named the CIFL Special Teams Player of the Week.
-The team went on to a record 8-2 regular season, during which Tatum racked up 23 kickoff returns for 568 yards and 2 scores, and again won CIFL Special Teams Player of the Year honors.
+The team went on to a record 8–2 regular season, during which Tatum racked up 23 kickoff returns for 568 yards and 2 scores, and again won CIFL Special Teams Player of the Year honors.
 He led the Blue Racers with 26 catches for 310 yards and 11 touchdowns.
 He also rushed for 2 touchdowns and threw for another.
 Tatum re-signed with the Blue Racers for the 2012 season, as they transitioned into the UIFL.

 Everett Raptors

 In 2012 Mike Tatum signed to play with Indoor Football League expansion team Everett Raptors.
-The team ultimately finished 5-9, Tatum was named IFL Special Teams Player Of The Week 2 times, including week 3 and week 12.
-Playing in only 12 games, due to injury, he racked up 1015 kick return yards on 48 attempts, averaging 21.1 yds per return and also had 5 kickoffs returned for touchdowns.
+The team ultimately finished 5–9, Tatum was named IFL Special Teams Player Of The Week 2 times, including week 3 and week 12.
+Playing in only 12 games, due to injury, he racked up 1015 kick return yards on 48 attempts, averaging 21.1 yards per return and also had 5 kickoffs returned for touchdowns.
 He tied the record for the longest return at 48 yards.
 Tatum also had 23 receptions for 325 yards averaging 14.1 yds per game.
 His longest reception was 41 yards.
 He also had 5 receiving touchdowns.
 Tatum rushed for 28 yards and a score on 16 attempts.
 Tatum finished the season second in all purpose yards with 1478 and 11 total TDs Tatum's efforts were good enough to earn him 2012 IFL Special Teams Player of The Year honors.